Multi-linear Monogamy Relations for Three Qubit States: Main Results

-\end{proof} By the similar proof of the Theorem \ref{mulcm}, we have \begin{proposition} Up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $C(\rho_{AB})+C(\rho_{AC})+C(\rho_{BC})$ for an $n$-qubit pure state. \end{proposition}
+Then by a similar proof of Theorem \ref{mulcm} and the statement above, we can get the results on mixed states: when $\rho_{A_1A_2\cdots A_n}$ is an $n$-qubit mixed state, up to the local unitary transformations, the W state is the unique state that can reach the upper bound in terms of the function $\sum_{i<j}C_{ij}$. \end{remark}

+Then we pick $10^5$ four qubit and five qubit pure states randomly and compute their $MC(\cdot)$, these results may verify the Conjecture \ref{cj:nqubitMES=w} numerically.

+In Fig. \ref{fig1}, we present a histogram of the value of $\sum_{i\le j}C_{ij}$ for random pure states of four qubits sampled uniformly.
+Here we find the function $MC(\cdot)$ mainly distributes in the section $[0,1.8],$ and in the section [1.8,2], there are few states.
+Fig. \ref{fig1} supports Conjecture \ref{cj:nqubitMES=w} for $n=4$.\\

+In Fig. \ref{fig2}, we present a histogram of the value of $\sum_{i\le j}C_{ij}$ for random pure states of five qubits sampled uniformly.
+From the figure, we have that the sum of $MC(\cdot)$ mainly distributes in the section $[0,0.6]$.
+In \cite{bai2007multipartite}, the authors considered the multipartite correlations in four-qubit pure states.
+Here through the Fig \ref{fig2}, we have that the quantity of the bipartite correlations of most five-qubit pure states is few, then it seems that comparing with the separable states, the set of the entangled states for five-qubit pure states are bigger.

+At the last of this section, we consider the $MC(\cdot)$ for a class of pure states in a system with more qubits studied in [34].
+They are useful kinds of entanglement states for quantum teleportation and error correction,

+Here $|a|^2+|b|^2=1,$ and $m,n\ge 2$.
+Due to the shape of $\ket{\psi}$, we have the set of the bipartite reduced density matrices for the pure state $\ket{\psi}$ consist of three kinds: \begin{widetext}